-11) New Entrant audits - Hawaii's compliance review officer will be conducting the new entrant safety audits since Hawaii does not have enough new entrants to warrant having one offficer to conduct only new entrant safety audits.
-This trip is necessary for the officer to attend a New Entrant Safety Audit workshop in order to keep abreast of any new regulations or changes to procedures in conducting the new entrant safety audits to meet the requirements for MCSAP participation.
+12) New Entrant audits - Hawaii's compliance review officer will be conducting the new entrant safety audits since Hawaii does not have enough new entrants to warrant having one officer to conduct only new entrant safety audits.
+This trip is necessary for the officer to attend a New Entrant Safety course in order to be able to conduct the new entrant safety audits to meet the requirements for MCSAP participation.
 Total days of travel is four days for one person.
-Cost inclusive of air fare (\$1,800); per diem (\$650); and miscellaneous expenses including excess lodging, parking and ground transportation (\$600) for a total cost of \$3,050.00 certified officer from Oahu will be traveling to conduct the new entrant safety audits on the neighbor islands.
+Cost inclusive of air fare (\$1,800); per diem (\$650); and miscellaneous expenses including excess lodging, parking and ground transportation (\$600) for a total cost of \$3,050.00

+Inter-island Travel - These trips are necessary to meet the requirements of MCSAP participation - the states must have a New Entrant program that allows them to meet the requirements for completion of safety audits and to address and prevent overdue audits.
+The certified officer from Oahu will be traveling to conduct the new entrant safety audits on the neighbor islands.
 Total days of travel is one day for 13 trips.
 Cost inclusive of air fare (\$3,250); per diem (\$260); and miscellaneous expenses including meal allowance, parking and ground transportation (\$910) for a total cost of \$4,420.00.

-Inter-island Travel - These trips are necessary to meet the requirements of MCSAP participation - the states must have a New Entrant program that allows them to meet the requirements for completion of safety audits and to address and prevent overdue audits.
-The